What is The Guest House Ocala best known for?

 The Guest House Ocala uses trauma-resolution therapy so clients no longer need to rely on substances, avoidance, or emotional shutdown to cope.

-Where is The Guest House Ocala located?
+Where is The Guest House Ocala located and why does it matter?

 What is the long-term value of trauma treatment at The Guest House Ocala?